 Roadmap

 A living changelog.
-Monthly summaries and significant milestones, not every commit.
+Significant milestones, not every commit.
 Honest about what's done and what isn't.

 In progress